The Long Mynd

 Lon: 2:52:51W (-2.8808)

-- click here to see where we are on a large scale map.
+- click here to see where we are within the region.

 - click here to see where we are on a local map.